idia640/presentations/week05/PITCHME.md

 Note:

+The schematic representation of a route in the diagram to the right is particularly effective by capturing elements that are particularly salient, while eliminating cluttering detail:

-generalize turn angle to ~90, curves in roads, diminish long straight distances, enlarge short tricky turns, use landmarks
+- generalize turn angle to ~90
+- curves in roads
+- diminish long straight distances
+- enlarge short tricky turns
+- use of landmarks

 ---